muhammad-fiaz/portfolio/FEATURES.md

 **Article/Blog Showcase**
 - 📝 Presents insightful articles and blog posts by the developer using medium and dev.to APIs.
 - 🌐 Offers valuable content and perspectives.

+**Social Media Integration**
+- 📱 Provides links to developer's social media profiles.

+**SEO Optimization**
+- 📈 Optimizes SEO for improved search engine visibility.
+- 📊 Increases organic traffic and enhances user engagement.
+- 📉 Boosts website ranking and improves conversion rates.

+**Google Analytics Integration**
+- 📊 Integrates Google Analytics for enhanced insights into user behavior.
+- 📈 Provides valuable data for improved decision-making.

+**Continuous Integration and Deployment (CI/CD)**
+- 🚀 Implements CI/CD for automated deployment and testing.
+- 🛠️ Ensures consistent quality and performance.
+- 🔄 Enables rapid iteration and deployment.

+** Auto Updates and Versioning Control**
+- Updates are available for the latest version of the project.
+- Download the latest version of the project from the repository.
+-
+** Auto Deployment on Vercel**
+- 🚀 Provides easy deployment on the Vercel platform for a seamless hosting experience.
+- 📈 Supports Vercel Analytics for insights into application usage.
+- 🛠️ Enables rapid iteration and deployment.
+- 🔄 Ensures consistent quality and performance.

+**Documentation and Release Notes**
+- 📖 Provides detailed documentation and release notes for easy reference.
+- 📚 Offers valuable information for users and contributors.
+- 📈 Increases transparency and promotes community engagement.

+**Support Me**
+- 🙏 Encourages users to support the developer.
+- 🤝 Provides multiple options for users to contribute.

 ## Contributing